smkun/Imperial-Central-Security-Databank--ICSD-/PRD.md

 ## 16) Acceptance criteria (v1)

 * I can add a story MDX and see it on `/stories` and `/stories/{slug}`.
-* Search returns expected matches by title and tags.
+* Search returns expected matches by title and summary text.
 * Print view removes chrome and prints clean text and images.
 * Lighthouse: Performance ≥ 90, Accessibility ≥ 95.